Thus far, every algorithm we have seen is deterministic. This means

 As a more complex example, define \(X\) to be the number of heads over

-\(n\) flips of a biased coin with probability \(p\) of heads.
-We computed
+\(n\) tosses of a biased coin with probability \(p\) of coming up heads.

-For expectation, we know from Theorem 231 that linearity of expectation always holds.
+For expectation, we know from Theorem 231 that linearity of expectation holds for

 In the second and third steps, we applied linearity of expectation